Migrant deaths along the Mexico–United States border

-United States border with Mexico is one of the world's "most lethal land borders".
+The United States border with Mexico is one of the world's "most lethal land borders".
 Hundreds of migrants die per year as they attempt to cross into the United States from Mexico illegally.
 The US Border Patrol reported 251 migrant deaths in the fiscal year 2015 (ending September 30, 2015), which was lower than any year during the period 2000–2014, and reported 247 migrant deaths in fiscal year 2020, lower than any year since 1998.